d2l-ai/d2l-en/chapter_introduction/index.md

 * Intelligent assistants, such as Apple's Siri, Amazon's Alexa, and Google's assistant, are able to answer spoken questions with a reasonable degree of accuracy.
 This includes menial tasks such as turning on light switches (a boon to the disabled) up to making barber's appointments and offering phone support dialog.
-This is likely the most noticeable sign that machine learning is affecting our lives.
+This is likely the most noticeable sign that artificial intelligence is affecting our lives.
 * A key ingredient in digital assistants is the ability to recognize speech accurately.
 Gradually the accuracy of such systems has increased to the point where they reach human parity for certain